- Adapted from the Cairn Adventurer’s Guide Adam Hensley, used with permission.

 |4||Hangover from hell.
 The first 2d6 hours adventuring the next day are done with disadvantage to all STR saves.||Well fed, well rested, and ready to go!
 The next day of adventuring all saves are done with advantage.|

 |5||Gambling binge.
 Your party owes a collective debt equal to roughly half the amount spent carousing to someone you’d rather not own money to.||Citizens arrest!
 You catch some criminal in the act and are able to restrain them until the authorities arrive.
-You are seen as heroes by the settlement for a short time.|
+You are seen as hero’s by the settlement for a short time.|

 |6||You’ve ruined the local economy!
-Your excess spending means that all prices are now double until next session.||The local blacksmith, due to your influx of cash, has been able to craft or order an exquisite weapon that he’s willing to sell to your party for a normal price.|
+Your excess spending means that all prices are now double until next session.||The local blacksmith, due to your influx of cash, has been able to order in an exquisite weapon that he’s willing to sell to you guys for the normal price.|

 |7||Major misunderstanding with local authorities.
-All equipment is confiscated until fines and bribes totaling 1d6 x 100 gold is paid.||The local clergy see your party as protectors of the settlement.
+All equipment is confiscated until fines and bribes totaling 1d6 x 100 gold is paid.||The local clergy see you guys as protectors of the settlement.
 They offer you a blessing before your next adventure.|

 |8||While in a drunken stupor and a spot of trouble, you sought refuge in a church.
 They took care of you but now as repayment have begun hounding you to perform a charitable act.||Impressed by your ability to drink for days and keep standing, a local hireling of high repute is willing to join you on your next adventure if you wish at no initial cost.|